IN THE COMMUNITY

 Contact our Education Team to learn how you can help support our community through these programs and how The Delaware Contemporary can serve your community, organization, or school.

-Interim Director of Education: Leslie, Schaffer, firstname.lastname@example.org
+Interim Executive Director: Leslie, Schaffer, firstname.lastname@example.org

 Since 1992, The Delaware Contemporary has been inspiring youth of all ages to achieve academic success through the arts with the Contemporary Connections program.
 Through arts-based, integrated curriculum projects, Contemporary Connections motivates students by creating dynamic, core-connected art projects that are relevant and engaging to both students and teachers.
 Professional teaching artists individually work with classroom teachers for each half-year long program, including a field trip and tour of The Delaware Contemporary's galleries and artist studios, and a final exhibition and reception celebration.

 The goal of the program is to introduce students and teachers to contemporary art that is connected to core-curriculum educational standards and reflects ideas, attitudes and issues in culture, society, community, and daily life.

 The Freire Art Club is an after-school program currently funded by the 21st Century Learning Grant that brings professional artists together with high school students and teachers from Freire Charter school.
 This team designs a year long curriculum that engages teens with the arts, while developing life skills in a creative peer environment.
 The Art Club exposes teens to contemporary art and ideas through tours and hands-on projects, and offers a creative outlet for personal expression.
 The final artworks are presented in an exhibition and reception during the highly attended, city-wide First Friday Art Loop.